- Incoming Students

 What to do before you arrive:

 - Ensure that you have an appointment letter (or email) and that you understand the origin and amount of all your funding; you may have more than one source.
-If you are not sure, email the Program administrator, Shiva Patel (firstname.lastname@example.org)
+If you are not sure, email the Program Director in the CMBN/BNS Business Office.

 - Figure out who you are: This is important!
 Are you a student, GA or fellow?
 Are you being funded from CMBN, MBRS?
-To find this out look at your appointment letter.If you are still unsure, contact Shiva Patel.
+To find this out look at your appointment letter.If you are still unsure, contact the Program Director.

-- Find somewhere to live: contact the University housing office (telephone US +1 9733531037 ) or talk to students already there.
-You can also contact any student of the program for assistance.
-Also try this Rutgers housing website.
+- Find somewhere to live: contact the University housing office (http://housing.rutgers.edu/) or talk to students already in BNS there.

 - Some advice from current students: You don’t have to choose the lab in which you will eventually conduct your thesis work right away.
 Use your first semester to get to know the work that goes on in the different labs.